nordic-institute/harmony-common/TRADEMARK.md

 ## 5 Updates of Guidelines

 The NIIS® and Harmony eDelivery Access® Trademark Usage Guidelines may be modified from time to time by NIIS at our sole discretion and release new versions without notice.
-The current version is 2025 v1, published in January 2025.
+The current version is 2025 v1, published in August 2025.

 ## 6 Q&A